 The ARGO Compute Engine

-A powerful and scalable analytics engine built on top of Hadoop and HDFS.
-The Compute Engine is responsible for the aggregation of the status results and the computation of availability and reliability of composite services using customer defined algorithms.
+The ARGO Compute Engine is a powerful and scalable analytics engine built on top of Hadoop and HDFS.
+This Compute Engine is responsible for the aggregation of the status results and the computation of availability and reliability of composite services using customer defined algorithms.

 The ARGO Web API